- Countertop Supplies Home

 Using a small wet grinder.
 Countertop Institute in Raleigh, NC

 Hand finishing pads.
 Concrete Countertop Institute in Raleigh, NC

-And dont neglect the obvious: Be sure to buy diamond pads suitable for use with your grinder and specifically designed for grinding concrete, not granite.
+And don't neglect the obvious: Be sure to buy diamond pads suitable for use with your grinder and specifically designed for grinding concrete, not granite.
 Concrete has rough, hard aggregate in a relatively soft matrix.
 Granite is uniformly hard.
 If you use pads designed for granite, they will not last as long or work as effectively, says Girard.
-Sources for concrete grinding and polishing tools and accessories include CHENG Concrete and Leitch & Co..
+Sources for concrete grinding and polishing tools and accessories include Applied Diamond Tools and Leitch & Co..